DrSwaggObama/JWKS-Project-2/README.md

 ## ⚠️ Educational Purpose

-> **Note**: This project is designed for learning JWKS/JWT concepts and database-backed key management.
-It should not be used in production without proper authentication, key rotation, and security hardening.
+> **Note**: This project is designed for learning JWKS/JWT concepts and should not be used in production without proper authentication, key rotation, and security hardening.

+## 📄 License

+This project is for educational use.